razTechPro/razTechPro/AgileIntroGist.md

 #### The focus is on the engineers doing the work and the manner in which they work together to deliver working software.

-#### At Zipcode Wilmington, Agile is the marriage of ProDev and Technical.
+#### At Zipcode Wilmington, Agile is the marriage of ProDev and the Java/Data program.

 ## Successful Technical Teams